 I’ve noticed that one measure of whether I like a book or not is how long it takes me to read that book.
 I flew through Together With You in about a week (don’t ask me how I found the time!), but Life in Defiance seemed to take much longer (at least for the first half).
 I start every book with a sense of anticipation and I always finish a book that I start, but some take longer than others.
 Like Jerry B. Jenkins’ new novel about the Apostle Paul, Empire’s End: A Novel of the Apostle Paul.

 I read many of Jenkins’ other novels during my teens and I really enjoy Biblical fiction.
-And even though Paul’s story is told in Acts and he himself wrote much of the New Testament, we don’t know that much about him.
+Even though Paul’s story is told in Acts and he himself wrote much of the New Testament, we don’t know that much about him.
 So I thought it would be fascinating to see what Jenkins could dig up—or make up—about him.

 Jenkins opens the novel with Paul reflecting on stoning Stephen as he heads for Damascus.
 Then he encounters Jesus on the road and spends several days in prayer in Damascus before escaping.
 From there, fiction takes over as Paul’s horse carries him far out to the Arabian desert.
 Most of the novel takes place here, as Paul lives in a hidden early Christian community and spends his days in prayer and tentmaking.